ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ilollows Falls.
+Nov.
+8. 1ST;
+JOOK, SEE AXD REAP.
+That the best place ta buy
+TOYS, PRESENTS.
+DIARIES, Ac,
+For the Holidays, Is at
+O. F. WOODS&#x27; STORE.
+Becaoe he has a better and larger assortment and
+will sell rhaper tbaa any one else in this vicinity.
+Come and see. ol
+JJAPER AND ENVELOPES.
+Paper and Envelopes very cheap at
+O. F. W00D3&#x27;.
+NEW JEWELRY. r
+THE largest assortment of new and handsome d­
-iims of Jewelry, ia sela and a.ng!e peicea, from
+aiims of Jewelry, ia sela and a.ng!e peicea, from
 Bogwl to lue gold prices to at wi&#x27;t satisfycuato-atn-isit
 received by . &quot; &quot; r-i
 fMter.
 V 1